Homebase Vs. Clockify (2026): Which Time Tracking Tool Is Right For You?

 - Forecast staffing needs based on projected revenue from your POS

-- Let employees claim open shifts from their phones
+- Let team members claim open shifts from their phones

-- Employees coordinate shift trades—you approve before they're confirmed
+- Team members coordinate shift trades and you approve before anything is confirmed

 - Automatic shift reminders reduce no-shows

-Clockify Scheduling organizes project assignments with calendar views.
-Needs Pro or Enterprise plan—not available on Free, Basic, or Standard.
+Clockify scheduling organizes project assignments with calendar views.
+It's available on Pro and Enterprise plans only.

 Clockify scheduling: